 Each unit includes one share of convertible Series B Preferred Stock.
+The Series B subject to adjustment as described in this prospectus.

-The Series B Preferred stock has a liquidation preference and full ratchet price based anti-dilution protection.
+Preferred stock has a liquidation preference and full ratchet price based antidilution protection, subject to shareholder approval.
 See the section entitled "Description of Capital Stock-Series B Preferred Stock" beginning on page 116.

-Conversion rate of Series B Preferred Stock

-Each share of Series B Preferred Stock converts into one share of common stock, subject to adjustment as described in this prospectus.
+Conversion rate of Series B Preferred Stock Each share of Series B Preferred Stock converts into one share of common stock,